blimpan/DD2480-SWEF/README.md

 ## Wonder How the Code Works?

-If you would like to understand how the code works, please check out
+If you would like to understand how the code works, please check out [Code Documentation](./CodeDocumentation.md)

 ## Statement of Contributions